 Urinary incontinence is not something that any woman wants to deal with.
 While common, incontinence can be due to a wide variety of factors, like age, having a baby, genetics, and illnesses.
 If you are dealing with urinary incontinence, then you know it comes along with embarrassment and frustration.
 The good news is that there are ways to treat your condition.
-With many different options, you will want to discuss those options with your doctor.
+With many different options, you will want to discuss those options with Dr. Odom.

 Menopause does come with some benefits, including the freedom of not having to deal with menstruation once a month.
 However, it also causes negative symptoms; the most common of which being hot flashes.
 Hot flashes are a hormonal condition that causes women to feel overwhelming heat in their face, neck and chest.
 These simple remedies can help you find relief from hot flashes.
 Continue reading “Surviving Hot Flashes”